Application for Election to the AAUW Board of Directors

 - Oversight of legal and compliance issues;

-Collectively, members of the board bring their intellect, diverse experiences, and creativity to effect meaningful and sustainable impact in empowering women and girls.
-As a complex research, education, and advocacy organization in existence since 1881 and with more than 170,000 members and supporters engaged in advancing AAUW’s mission, the board also works to ensure the organization is responsive to members’ and supporters’ needs as AAUW evolves to meet new challenges and priorities.
+Collectively, members of the board bring their intellect, diverse experiences, and creativity to effect meaningful and sustainable impact for women and girls.
+As a complex organization in existence since 1881 and with approximately 170,000 members and supporters engaged in advancing AAUWs mission, the board also works to ensure the organization is responsive to members’ and supporters’ needs as AAUW evolves to meet new challenges and priorities.

-AAUW seeks board candidates who understand and have a passion for AAUW’s mission and work, and who have:
+AAUW seeks board candidates who understand and have a passion for AAUW’s mission and work, and who:

-- A clear understanding of the fiduciary duties of directors and the governance function of a national nonprofit board;
+- Understand the fiduciary duties of directors and the governance function of a national nonprofit board;

-- Demonstrated leadership experience with AAUW or other nonprofit or for profit organizations, particularly national or international in scope;
+- Provide examples of leadership experience with AAUW or other nonprofit or for-profit organizations, particularly national or international in scope;

-- Expertise in one or more specific areas such as advocacy, business management, communication, diversity and inclusion, finance, fundraising, non-profit governance, marketing, public policy, research, social media, strategic planning, technology and other areas identified by the AAUW Board of Directors;
+- Exhibit expertise in one or more specific areas such as communications, diversity and inclusion, finance, fundraising, non-profit governance, marketing, public policy, advocacy, research, social media, strategic planning, technology and other areas identified by the AAUW board;

-- A commitment to donate to the AAUW Fund annually with a significant gift based on individual capacity;
+- Contribute financially to AAUW annually with a stretch gift based on individual capacity;

-- The time and energy required to participate fully in the work of the board.
+- Devote the time and energy required to participate fully in the work of the board.